Frequently Asked Questions

 The Economist’s series of country briefings is a good source of recent current affairs coverage for most countries: www.economist.com

-Be aware that kidnapping trends can change quickly or be inaccurate: in regions of corrupt law enforcement, kidnapping may be unreported or may be exaggerated.
+Be aware that reported kidnapping trends can be inaccurate; in regions of corrupt law enforcement, kidnapping may be unreported or may be exaggerated.
 There are organisations and companies that offer political/security analysis of local risks.
 Hostage UK does not offer any endorsements.

-Good communication with the immediate family is essential to understand the needs of the hostage, to assist the work of your incident management team, and to help reintegrate the kidnap victim on his/her return.
+Good communication with the immediate family is essential to understand their needs and the needs of the hostage, and to help reintegrate the hostage on their return.

-The family and friends of the kidnap victim may also form a good support network with the colleagues of the kidnap victim during the crisis.
+The family and friends of the hostage may also form a good support network with the colleagues of the kidnap victim, and indeed between themselves, during the crisis.

 If a kidnap occurs you need to act quickly to establish an incident management team to handle the case.
 However, you should also take time to review why the kidnap might have occurred and promptly put in place safeguards, such as additional training or security arrangements.